 • Vegetable: Colored and flavored with spinach, beetroot, or tomato.

-Each variation provides a slightly different bite and sauce compatibility.
+Each variation offers a slightly different bite and a different level of compatibility with sauces.
 Elbows, however, remain the most iconic.

 How to Cook it Perfectly